DannyNemer/readline-async/README.md

 - `rl.onLine()` - Assigns a function to invoke when the user hits `return` or `enter`, and the input is not a registered command.

-- Automatically implements `.help` command, which displays the registered command names and descriptions, and is also invoked when the RLI receives an unrecognized command.
+- Automatically implements `.help` command, which displays a detailed usage screen of the registered commands, and is automatically invoked upon receiving unrecognized commands.

 - Automatically removes older history lines that duplicate new ones.